When I was preparing for my tour in Egypt, I had so many questions about what to pack.

 - Hand sanitizer (crucial for bathrooms in Egypt)

-- Toiletries like sunscreen, shampoo/conditioner, contact solution, and moisturizer (OMG bring a good moisturizer or lotion – it is SO DRY in Egypt!)
+- Toiletries like sunscreen, contact solution, and moisturizer (OMG bring a good moisturizer or lotion – it is SO DRY in Egypt!)

 - First aid kit with Band-Aids, motion sickness pills, pain killers, Imodium, and rehydration salts (and I sadly needed some of this – our group passed around a stomach bug!)

 - Theft-proof 15L backpack from Pacsafe

 - Belkin surge protector/power strip